This page contains known issues that can occur while using the Survey123 field app to complete a survey and provides suggestions to resolve them.

 If your issue is Internet connectivity from your mobile device, you can copy your .sqlite database to your desktop, open it in the desktop version of the Survey123 field app, and send your surveys.
-Before starting these steps, download the survey you are attempting to recover the results of in your desktop version of the Survey123 field app.
+Before starting the following steps, download the survey from which you are attempting to recover results to your desktop version of the Survey123 field app.

 - Copy the .sqlite file from your device.

-The file will be in Storage > ArcGIS > My Surveys > Databases.
+The file is automatically stored in Storage > ArcGIS > My Surveys > Databases.

 would be C:\Users\Username\ArcGIS\My Surveys\Databases).